 If you can sing, dance, sketch, or performer in any way, you can be a street artist who will also help you earn money (if you are in short of some less money).

 If nothing comes your way, it is better to ask someone by keeping your ego and pride aside.
 But firstly, asking your parents if they have money to lend you or if they are interested in giving you a personal loan is recommended.

-The other option is to apply for PLUS LOAN by your parents when you are applying for FAFSA (Free Application for Federal Student Aid), which is a federal loan that can be taken if your parents are financially dependent on you.
+The other option is to apply for PLUS LOAN by your parents when you are using for FAFSA (Free Application for Federal Student Aid), which is a federal loan that can take if your parents are financially dependent on you.
 You can even ask for some help from your fellow mates and repay them when you earn money.
 Be careful with the person you ask for help.
 Or else you will have to face the consequences.

-Students who are facing an extreme financial crisis are provided with Perkin's Loan which is given and administered by the college itself.
+Students who are facing an extreme financial crisis provide with Perkin's Loan, which gives and administered by the college itself.

 Every student is different, and some options might not be feasible with your unique circumstances.
 Should any doubts arise, your financial aid advisor will be your best ally as they help you find the path that will work best for you.